grabmy/laravel-api-builder/README.md

 - Fix wrong fields on update and fillable
 - Add "many-to-many" type
 - Make a default sort number for tables

+## PENDING

+- Add where clause to one-to-many and one-to-one fields
+- Change migration, model, controller, api route path in config
+- Change namespace and class extends in config